nak/systemd/docs/CGROUP_DELEGATION.md

 3. 🙁 The *i-like-continents* option.
 In this option you'd leave your manager daemon where it is, and would not turn on delegation on its unit.
-However, as you start your first managed process (a container, for example) you would register a new scope unit with systemd, and that scope unit would have `Delegate=` turned on, and it would contain the PID of this process; all your managed processes subsequently created should also be moved into this scope.
-From systemd's PoV there'd be two units: your manager service and the big scope that contains all your managed processes in one.
+However, as first thing you register a new scope unit with systemd, and that scope unit would have `Delegate=` turned on, and then you place all your containers underneath it.
+From systemd's PoV there'd be two units: your manager service and the big scope that contains all your containers in one.

 BTW: if for whatever reason you say "I hate D-Bus, I'll never call any D-Bus API, kthxbye", then options #1 and #3 are not available, as they generally